hyunp2/ghp_mof/README.md

 This computational framework enables high-throughput generation of novel pcu MOF structures with DiffLinker-generated linkers and desinated nodes.

 ### Prerequisite
+- Open babel
+- GPU with CUDA support
+Other packages may be installed using the command:
 ```
 pip install -r requirements.txt
 ```